 He drank to forget himself, to bury any awareness of his countless failures as husband and father, as brother, uncle, even as “citizen of the South,” as Weinstein puts it.
 He also drank because of “professional anxiety.”
 Like all writers, Faulkner encountered this anxiety repeatedly—but it seemed to increase with the years, as writing became more difficult and his concentration more scattered by alcohol and age.
 Perhaps the last “major Faulkner” was Go Down, Moses (1942).
 In any case, there was a lot of darkness and dissatisfaction in his last two decades, which yielded only minor (if entertaining) work, including the Snopes trilogy and A Fable (1954), a truly boring and largely unreadable novel of World War One.

 “Writing,” says Weinstein, near the end of this thoughtful book, “was how Faulkner reckoned with what had happened to him in life.”
 He experienced as drama the endless contradictions and contrarieties that merged in his consciousness, translating them into prose that outlasted him.
 The task of making fiction was inextricably linked with the process of “becoming Faulkner”; serious readers of Faulkner will be grateful to Weinstein for what he tells us about this strange, often painful, process.

-Jay Parini is a poet, a novelist, and the author of One Matchless Time: A Life of William Faulkner and, more recently, Promised Land: Thirteen Books that Changed America.
-He is a professor of English and creative writing at Middlebury College.
+Jay Parini is a poet, a novelist, and professor of English and creative writing at Middlebury College.
+His most recent book is New and Collected Poems, 1975–2015.

 Comments are closed for this post.